Founder of Bohen.

 Now you are launching your own brand, are you going to rationalize your costs?

 Definitelly not.
 I will stay on the same basis: quality, class, superb finish and racy style.
 I created Bohen to be a direct selling brand.
-Then, my watches can be expensive to manufacture, that's not a problem: our price will remain between four and six times cheaper compared to famous brands.
+Then, my watches can be expensive to manufacture, that's not a problem: our price will remain between four and six times cheaper compared to the big stars brands.

 Is that Bohen's key?